legraphista/eta/README.md

 ## Methods

 ### `.start():void`
-Add the first point to the history.
+Add the first point to the history.<br/>
 Automatically called if `autostart` is `true`

 ### `.reset():void`
 Resets the history of the ETA.

 ### `.report(number):void`
-Report the progress within the defined interval, adding a point to the history.
+Report the progress within the defined interval, adding a point to the history.<br/>
 Values outside the interval will produce false results.

 ### `.estimate():number`
-Estimates the time left from the last `.report` call to complete the interval.
+Estimates the time left from the last `.report` call to complete the interval.<br/>
 Time is returned in seconds.